hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

 ###Prerequisite

-1. HP Helion OpenStack&#174; cloud is successfully deployed
+1. HP Helion OpenStack&#174; cloud is successfully deployed.
-2. Sirius service is up and running in the undercloud
+2. Sirius service is running in the undercloud.
-3. HP 3PAR device is accessible from the undercloud
+3. HP StoreServ (3PAR) device is accessible from the undercloud.
 4. FC Brocade switches are accessible from nova compute and node where cinder services are running.
-5. HP 3PAR device(running operating system v 3.1.3 or later) is accessible by 6.
-6. Cinder and Compute nodes are running in the overcloud
+5. HP StoreServ (3PAR) device(running operating system v 3.1.3 or later) is accessible by 6.
+6. Cinder and compute nodes are running in the overcloud.
-7. Common Provisioning Groups (CPGs) are created for HP 3PAR
+7. Common Provisioning Groups (CPGs) are created for HP StoreServ (3PAR)
-8. HP 3PAR web services API server must be enabled and running and HTTPS is enabled
+8. HP StoreServ (3PAR) web services API server must be enabled and running.
+Also, HTTPS is enabled.

 ###Steps for configuration